DavidVorick/CodeCommit/UserSpecification.md

 instructions in the query, provide file replacements using the file replacement syntax, and ensure that the updated codebase continues to build successfully, while also adhering to the query and maintaining the highest possible quality of code for all replaced files.
+If the codebase contains an LLMInstructions file, please follow all of the directions in that file.

 ### Repair Query System Prompt (hardcoded into binary)